Latest listings on our recruitment page, AgJobs Central:

 When you attend an interview, you need to interview the employer right back.
 After all, you’re the one who will potentially fill the position.
 You need to know if it’s going to be a good fit, right?

-While salary ranges, benefits and schedule flexibility are important details you deserve answers to, hiring managers don't appreciate questions like those until at least your second interview (or maybe even after they make you an offer.)
+While salary ranges, benefits and schedule flexibility are important details in any new career move in agriculture, you deserve answers too.
+But hiring managers often don’t appreciate questions like those until at least your second interview (or maybe even after they make you an offer.)

 Here are some questions to ask at the end of your interview that will help you master getting the job: